austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(5) End-to-end data protection and privacy**

-It is of the utmost importance that `Placeholder`  provides for confidentiality (privacy), integrity and availability of its customer's data.
+It is of the utmost importance that `<Company Placeholder>`  provides for confidentiality (privacy), integrity and availability of its customer's data.
 Your data is protected with end-to-end encryption, combined with strong access control and key management.
 We also prohibit our internal employees to access customer data directly in production.
 So your data remains safe and private at all times.
 We will never use or share your data without your prior consent.

 We are proud to offer our customers data storage peace of mind with a money-back guarantee.
 We guarantee your private data stored on our platform is always safe and protected from cyberattacks such as ransomware, and we will reimburse you for certain losses of such data due to unauthorized activity in eligible accounts that resulted through no fault of your own.